Chicago Time Lock Company, Chicago, Illinois, Perfection Model 1 and Model 2

 Model 2 c, 1890.
 At some point after 1890, Chicago Time Lock designed a revised version of its perfection time lock, retaining the major aspects of the design but incorporating a number of minor improvements.
 The lid was now hinged and the metal escapement covers were now were now replaced with glass bezels.
 The winding arbors were positioned further from the enamel dials, possibly to prevent damage to the dials, and the central mounting hole was replaced with a mounting plate.
 This model still featured a two forty-eight hour movements, which were now made by an unknown maker rather than by E. Howard and this is reflected by the absence of that company's attribution on the inscription on the cover.
 (1)

 The slightly revised version started with serial number 101 (see next example below).
 The lock at only 1" wide and just over 3 1/4" in diameter making it one of the smallest dual movement time locks made.
-Approximately fifty of this second style of time lock were made and only two are known in complete condition, (having the inscribed lid attached; they apparently were easily torn off).
+Approximately fifty of this second style of time lock were made and only three are known in complete condition, (having the inscribed lid attached; they apparently were easily torn off).
 3 1/4" dia., with mounting flange 4 1/2", 3/4"d with cover open" 1" with cover closed, movement #123. file 176

 B. Same as above but with additional linkage attached to a bolt dog mounted behind the lock.
 The original lid has been lost, movement #101. file 113